IBM/flow-compiler/HOWTO-FLOW.md

 ```

 Note that the request message fields for *splitter* can all be filled with fields from the application input, while the *labeler* field requires the output from *splitter.*

+## Restrictions

+* Streaming is currently not supported for either the node or the final application methods.
+* Protocol buffer maps are not supported in any of the messages.

 ## Compiling